-Not only did Madonna maintain control over her own content, she increasingly wanted a cut in distribution too.
-In April 1992 she signed a \$60 million deal with Time Warner, Inc. The joint venture, Maverick Records, was a music production company (together with TV, video, and music publishing wings) that was to provide a vehicle for Madonna's creative and promotional talent.
+Not only did Madonna maintain control over her own content; she increasingly wanted a cut in distribution too.
+In April 1992 she signed a \$60 million deal with Time Warner,

+Inc. The joint venture, Maverick Records, was a music production company (together with TV, video, and music publishing wings) that was to provide a vehicle for Madonna's creative and promotional talent.
 Warner Records provided distribution.
 Although Madonna remained contracted to Warner Records for her own recordings, Maverick offered an avenue for her to develop and promote other singers and musicians.

 During the late 1990s her efforts became increasingly focused towards identifying and nurturing emerging young singers and musicians, relying upon her creative and promotional intuition and experience, the wealth of talented specialists and media moguls who were part of her personal networks, and, above all, her ability to open any door in the business.
 Among Maverick's early signings was Canadian singer/songwriter Alanis Morissette, whose Jagged Little Pill album sold over 30 million copies.
 Through Madonna's links with director Mike Myers, Maverick released the soundtrack for the Austin Powers movie The Spy Who Shagged Me.
-Other Maverick artists included William Orbit, Prodigy, the Deftones, and Michelle Branch.
-Madonna also teamed up with British comedian Sasha Baron Cohen (of Ali G and Borat fame) and helped his US launch.
+Other Maverick artists included William Orbit, Prodigy, Ben Jelen, Muse, the Deftones, Erasure, Tantric, and Michelle Branch.
+Madonna also teamed up with British comedian-rapper Ali G, and helped him to launch himself on to the US market.

 Madonna's interest in new musicians and in developing and producing their music was linked closely to her own widening musical interests.
 Her involvement with William Orbit on Ray of Light was followed by increased interest both in electronic and world music, including collaboration with the French electro-boffin, Mirwais.
+But Madonna's interests also embraced more standard popular music.
+In February 2000, Madonna's recording of the 1971 hit American Pie became an international best-seller.